A traditional Omani khanjar (curved dagger) and a decorative heart-shaped pendant displayed on a black platform within an ornate white frame.

-Muslim Arabs conquered Omani territory around 630 AD with their prophet companion Amr ibn al-As and made it part of the Umayyad and Abbasid caliphate.
-This caliphate ruled Oman for a long time from Baghdad and Damascus.
-This marks the birth of Islam in Oman.
-Several decades later, the Islamic faith of the Ibadites, who founded independent imams in the hinterland around 900 AD, was formed.
-After prolonged power struggles, the rule of imams lost its influence on the Nabhani dynasty, which Oman could reunite around 1180 after Christ.
-The Nabhani made Bahla their capital but were constantly threatened by Persian invaders.
-This time is barely documented, but there were always variations in the size of the territory.
-At the end of this dynasty, the Persians took over the coastal regions again, before the Portuguese conquered Muscat in 1507.
+Just a few decades later, the Islamic sect of Ibadism emerged, establishing independent Imamate in the interior around 900 AD.
+After prolonged power struggles, the authority of the Imams lost influence to the Nabhani dynasty, which managed to reunite Oman around 1180 AD.
+The Nabhani made Bahla their capital, but were constantly threatened by Persian invaders.
+This period is poorly documented, but there were recurring fluctuations in the size of the territory.
+At the end of this dynasty, the Persians regained control of the coastal regions before the Portuguese invaded in 1507 AD.
+Muscat invasion.

 Discover Oman with experts who have called it their home